Île-de-France tramway Line 5

 First envisioned during the 1990s as a means of providing better public transportation through Paris's northern suburbs, particularly the expanding districts of Pierrefitte-sur-Seine and Lochères in Sarcelles, actual planning activity for the line started during 1999.
 During February 2005, the defined Line 5 project was publicly announced by the Syndicat des Transports (STIF).
 Transit operator RATP was appointed as the principal contractor for performing the construction of the new line.
 During the latter part of 2009, work commenced upon Line 5's civil engineering works; construction commenced upon the track infrastructure and stations almost one year later.

-Line T5 is operated by the Régie autonome des transports parisiens (RATP) under the authority of Île-de-France Mobilités.
+The line is operated by the RATP Group under contract with Île-de-France Mobilités.

 Development

 Background

 Line T5 was designed with the stated aim of providing superior public transportation services in the northern suburbs of Paris, France, specifically the two neighborhoods of Pierrefitte-sur-Seine and Lochères in Sarcelles, which have been identified as possessing an expanding population during the years running up to the turn of the century.
 It was built to serve in excess of 86,000 neighbouring residents spread across five different communities, these being Saint-Denis, Pierrefitte-sur-Seine, Sarcelles, Garges-les-Gonesse and Montmagny.
 Key interchanges include St.Denis Market on the Line T1, Saint-Denis Basilica on Metro line 13 and at Garges-Sarcelles on Réseau Express Régional (RER) Line D.

 Notably, Line 5 is unlike any previous tramways in the region in that it was designed to be a rubber-tyred tramway; as such, the completed line holds the distinction of being the first tyre-based tramway to be established in the Île-de-France region.
 Between 1999 and 2004, planning and surveying of the intended line was performed while the project was quietly defined by planning authorities.
 During February 2005, the Line 5 project was publicly announced by the Syndicat des Transports (STIF), the transport authority for the IIe-de-France region.

 During November 2006, STIF issued its approval of the route's preliminary draft.
 During the first half of 2007, it was announced that an agreement concerning financing had been signed between the project's major stakeholders.
 Transit operator RATP became the principal contractor for the Line 5's construction, which included multiple stations and a maintenance depot.
 The regional councils of Val d’Oise and Seine-Saint-Denis were assigned responsibility for the civil works relating to the highway and associated public spaces.
 STIF served in a project management capacity on the construction phase, coordinating between the different parties involved.